georgesroberto/Kotlin/04 - Navigation and App Architecture/02. Navigation/README.md

 In this codelab, you'll focus on the NavController and the NavHost.
 Within the NavHost, you'll define the destinations for the Cupcake app's NavGraph.

-2. ## Navigate between routes
+## Navigate between routes

-Now that you've defined your routes and mapped them to composables in a NavHost, it's time to navigate between screens.
-The NavHostController—the navController property from calling rememberNavController()—is responsible for navigating between routes.
+Now that you've defined your routes and mapped them to composables in a **NavHost**, it's time to navigate between screens.

+The NavHostController
+The _navController property_ from calling \_rememberNavController()
+Responsible for navigating between routes.
 Notice, however, that this property is defined in the CupcakeApp composable.
 You need a way to access it from the different screens in your app.

 Easy, right?
 Just pass the navController as a parameter to each of the composables.

 While this approach works, it's not an ideal way to architect your app.
 A benefit of using a NavHost to handle your app's navigation is that navigation logic is kept separate from individual UI.
 This option avoids some of the major drawbacks of passing the navController as a parameter.

 Navigation logic is kept in one place, which can make your code easier to maintain and prevent bugs by not accidentally giving individual screens free reign of navigation in your app.

 In apps that need to work on different form factors (like portrait mode phone, foldable phone, or large screen tablet), a button may or may not trigger navigation, depending on the app's layout.
 Individual screens should be self-contained and don't need to be aware of other screens in the app.

-Instead, our approach is to pass a function type into each composable for what should happen when a user clicks the button.
+**Instead**, our approach is to pass a function type into each composable for what should happen when a user clicks the button.
 That way, the composable and any of its child composables decide when to call the function.
 However, navigation logic isn't exposed to the individual screens in your app.
 All the navigation behavior is handled in the NavHost.

-3. ## Navigate to another app
+## Navigate to another app

 So far, you've learned how to navigate to a different screen in your app and how to navigate back to the home screen.
 There's just one other step to implement navigation in the Cupcake app.
 On the order summary screen, the user can send their order to another app.
 This selection brings up a ShareSheet—a user interface component that covers the bottom part of the screen—that shows sharing options.